-The wood is a bit cheap and light but still a nice upgrade on plastic for the price.
+The wood handle is a bit cheap and light but still a nice upgrade on plastic for the price.
 The clasp mechanism is solid, although the pivot fastening on the scales does come loose after about a year or so.

 Japanese Straight Razors – The Kamisori

 As we regularly mention Japan’s Seki is one of the world’s top razor regions alongisde Solingen in Germany and Sheffield in the UK.
 Japanese straight razors are a work of art in themselves and function slightly differently to a western straight razor.